 The plot is clearly different as the writers have tried to bring in their own ideas into the movie.
 This works on some levels and fails miserably too, the latter more evident than the prior.
 The movie isn’t sure of what it’s trying to be.
 The script is completely rushed as character development and plot points are glossed over.
 The movie is gory (which becomes pretty evident in the first 10 minutes itself).
 It tries to indulge us but the quick cuts and the romantic music zaps us out of the story completely.

 The first half is very dull but the second half, however, is an improvement over it.
 There are some twists and turns in the story which will blow the minds of a few(who haven’t seen the anime or read the manga).
-They give us a version which could have been more relatable to the general audience, but in doing so they fail to give us a movie which doesn’t stay true to its source.
+They give us a version that could have been more relatable to the general audience, but in doing so they fail to give us a movie that doesn’t stay true to its source.

 The Honest Verdict

 I am fairly disappointed by the movie, mainly because Death Note is one of my favorite anime of all time(Dragon Ball Z doesn’t count) and Netflix just shat all over it.
-If I had a death Note, I would not flinch even for a second before writing the names of the writers.
+If I had a Death Note, I would not flinch even for a second before writing the names of the writers.
 Although, if you have never seen the anime or read the manga, maybe you will have a different opinion.
 I suggest you give it a try.
 Let us know how you felt about it, as a fresh audience.
 What did you think, is this version of Death Note good or was the original better?